 Explore “The Legend of Sleepy Hollow” in the author’s home

 Take a spooky tour of Washington Irving’s cottage, learn about the history of hair-raising stories and 19th-century crazes—like the vampire scares and séances.
 A special exhibit highlights how the Legend has lived in the imagination of popular culture through the centuries since its publication.
-Create Halloween-themed art activities, explore the grounds on a literature-themed scavenger hunt, play historic games, pose for a spooky photo op, and take in a shadow puppet performance.
+Create Halloween-themed art activities, explore the grounds on a literature-themed scavenger hunt, play historic games, pose for a photo op, and listen to some spooky tales.

 Washington Irving’s Sunnyside